wp-plugins/wp-lister-for-ebay/readme.txt

 = Does WP-Lister work with all eBay sites? =

-Yes, WP-Lister works with every eBay site, but only one site at a time.
+Yes, WP-Lister works with all eBay sites.

 = What are the requirements to run WP-Lister? =